15 Fast-Growing Survival Vegetables for Your Crisis Garden

 Spinach is a nutritious leafy green that matures quickly.
 Sow seeds directly into soil or containers and harvest in about 30 days.
 Spinach prefers cooler temperatures, so avoid growing during the height of summer to prevent bolting.

-In saying that, there are several types of spinaches that love the hot humid summers in subtropical areas like these ones:
+In saying that, there are several types of spinaches that love the hot, humid summers in subtropical areas like the ones I feature in this video:

 Season: Spring and autumn